 In February 2023, British pianist Paul Lewis launched our new Steinway D-274 piano, performing parts one and two of the complete Schubert Sonatas – a landmark world tour which will be completed in 2024 with parts three and four.

-We're delighted to share with you a film by Riley Scott Creative, which includes footage of the piano being delivered to UKARIA (filmed in December last year), along with interviews with our CEO, Alison Beare, Ulrich Gerhartz (Director of Concert and Artist Services at Steinway London), and Paul Lewis himself about the selection of the instrument.
+Riley Scott Creative captured footage of the piano being delivered to UKARIA (filmed in December last year), along with interviews with our CEO, Alison Beare, Ulrich Gerhartz (Director of Concert and Artist Services at Steinway London), and Paul Lewis himself about the selection of the instrument.
 Former Board Member Joan Sedsman also tells the story of meeting John Lane Koch, whose exceptionally generous bequest fully funded the purchase of the new instrument.

 UKARIA – A FILM BY ÂME PRODUCTIONS